rafosorio/iks-workshop/_docs/getting-started/login.md

 ### Log in using Chrome
 ICEC is installed as an add-on to IBM Connections that is available on-premises and in the cloud.
-You access it with one of the following URI:
+You access it with one of the following URIs:
  - /xcc/main (on-prem)
  - /xcc/cloud (cloud)

-For this lab, we will be Chrome as the browser and a Connections Cloud environment at the following URL: <a href="https://apps.na.collabserv.com/xcc/cloud" target="_blank">https://apps.na.collabserv.com/xcc/cloud</a>
+For this lab, we will be using Chrome as the browser and a Connections Cloud environment at the following URL: <a href="https://apps.na.collabserv.com/xcc/cloud" target="_blank">https://apps.na.collabserv.com/xcc/cloud</a>

 Launch the web site using the Chrome browser and log in using the credentials that were assigned to you by the lab facilitators.